-40 CFR Pt 58 specifies that the minimum frequency for manual PM2.5 sampling is one sample every three days.
-Sites with a 24-hour design value within 5% of the 24-hour PM2.5 NAAQS (34 $\mu g/m^3$ to 36 $\mu g/m^3$ ) are required to assume a daily sampling schedule.
-Daily sampling schedules have been adopted at manual PM2.5 monitoring sites in Muscatine, lowa City, and Clinton to conform to this requirement.
+40 CFR Pt 58 specifies that the minimum frequency for manual PM2.5 sampling at required SLAMS sites is one sample every three days.
+Required SLAMS sites with a 24-hour design value within 5% of the 24-hour PM2.5 NAAQS (34 μ g/m3) must assume a daily sampling schedule.
+All PM2.5 samplers recording design values in this range are currently operating on a daily sampling schedule.